zooberryorg/grape/README.md

-# GrAPE - the great animal project editor for Zoo Tycoon 1
+# APE Studio - animal project editor for Zoo Tycoon 1

 A modern take on the classic [APE tool](https://zootycoon.fandom.com/wiki/APE) made by Blue Fang in 2001.